 The book of Esther has a few verses in it that shout something loud and clear to a typical Jewish reader (certainly in the fourth century BC), but this message is obscure to a Christian one and certainly passed me by.
 Remember the bit in the story where Esther fasts for three nights and three days?
-Whichever way you count those days, they included the 14th and 15th of the first month.
+They probably included the 14th and 15th of the first month.
 The first month, being the first month in the Jewish lunar calendar, which starts in the Spring.
 In other words, Esther fasted on Passover.
 If there was one day in the year the Jews were not meant to fast, this was it.

 There are other links with Moses’ and the Exodus narrative, but this one is the biggest and boldest.
 In the fifth and sixth centuries BC, some Jews held hopes of a mass return exodus to Canaan and these are expressed in prophecies like those in Zechariah 8.
 Therefore, when the book of Esther links the events to Passover without an exodus immediately afterwards, this is a challenge to contemporary thinking.

 Even more than that, Esther is grounded as a book that is almost exclusively concerned with its present time – it neither harks back to the past, nor looks forward to the future.
 And the rule of the Persians doesn’t change.
 It is as if the writer is asking his readers to reconcile themselves to their present circumstances.
 That’s personal and political.